“Travel is poetry, and each step is a thousand words” ~ Jules Ellis Burke

 WHY I TRAVEL

 I am definitely not a ‘one and done’ type of traveler.
 I like the ‘return’ investment of exploring the history and culture of the ancients.
-And right now that is the land of my maternal roots - Ireland.
+So far, Japan, Ireland, and Scotland have offered that to me.
+Ireland is truly in my heart.
+It is where my maternal roots began.
 For such a tiny little island, it packs a wallop.
 The sites, sounds, smells, and culture, in my view, are impossible to reconclile in a single trip.
 You can travel North to South in eight hours, but why would you want to do that?
 Every time I go, I see something new, meet new and wonderful people, and tap a Guinness in some quaint new pub.

-Besides the wonders of America, I have explored the enchantments of Mexico (my first foreign country), Africa, Asia, the British Territories, and Europe.
-I have sailed the Atlantic in a Tall Ship, scaled the face of Mt Fuji in Gotemba, Shizuoka, Japan, traversed the skirts of Benbulbin in Co.
-Sligo, Ireland and flown Hawks at Ashford Castle, Co.
+Besides the wonders of America, I have explored the enchantments of Mexico [my first foreign country], Africa, Asia, the British Territories, and Europe.
+I have sailed the Atlantic on a Tall Ship, scaled the face of Mt Fuji, traversed the skirts of Benbulbin in Co.
+Sligo, Ireland and flown Hawks at Ireland’s School of Falconry, Ashford Castle, Co.
 Mayo, Cong, Ireland.
+Note: I have stayed at Ashford Castle five times.
+The castle was built at the edge of a monastic site in 1228 by William de Burgo [Burgh, Burke], a direct descendant.

 So, now that you know what kind of traveler I am, what about you?
-It is my hope this site inspires you and helps you bridge the travel dynamic with tips, tricks, and travel-isms for a smooth and memorable ‘skipabout’ wherever you are going and whichever type of travel you prefer.
+It is my hope this site inspires you and helps you to bridge the travel dynamic with tips, tricks, and travel-isms for a smooth and memorable ‘skipabout’ wherever you may roam and how many times you prefer.
 Thank you for meeting me here.
 I wish you the very best.
 Now, let’s write some poetry!

 Banner Photo | © My Baggywrinkle | The Gypsy Boomer I AGELESS TRAVEL